 Alana is a news consultant for GHCi.
 She started working for GHCi in June 2015 as a research assistant and has evolved her role as the company has expanded.
-She recently graduated from Boston University’s School of Public Health with her Master's degree, and specialized in global health.
-She also holds a Bachelor’s degree from Michigan State University.
+She graduated from Boston University’s School of Public Health with her Master's degree in January 2017, and specialized in global health.
+An advocate for maternal and child health, her graduate capstone project focused on the overarching opioid epidemic that gave rise to neonatal abstinence syndrome (NAS) cases within Massachusetts as well as throughout the country, and the best practices for treating and preventing substance abuse during pregnancy.
+In addition to her graduate degree, she holds a Bachelor’s degree in Human Development and Family Studies from Michigan State University, with a specialization in health promotion.
 She is passionate about health policy, human rights and healthcare for all.
 When she isn’t working, she enjoys watching college sports, listening to music, traveling and drinking copious amounts of coffee.

 As deputy editor, Leslie helps oversee GHCi's editorial content and its larger vision as a resource for healthcare and hospital influencers.
 She began her career at the U.S. business magazine Inc., first as a writer and later as editor-in-chief of inc.com.
 She went on to be editor of Leader magazine, a publication for adult volunteers of Girl Scouts of the USA, and of Colloquy India, a magazine about customer engagement for the Canadian company LoyaltyOne.
 For several years she wrote about film and the business of art as a weekly columnist for the Boston Globe, and she has co-authored the annual Frommer's guidebooks to Montréal and Québec City since 2006.
 Leslie teaches magazine publishing at Emerson College in Boston, and since 2010 has been a contributing editor to MIT Sloan Management Review.